Daniel H. Beekman: Personal life

-Beekman married Emetta Hoffmann in 1899.
-They had two children: son John Henry Beekman, Jr., and daughter Mabel Elizabeth Beekman.
-John Beekman, Jr. served as Somerset County Prosecutor and president of the Somerset County Bar Association.
-Mabel Beekman graduated the Yale School of Nursing and served as a supervisor in the New Jersey Department of Health.
+Beekman married Emetta Hoffmann on November 15, 1899 in Oldwick, New Jersey.
+They had two children: John Henry Jr. (b.
+October 27, 1903) and Mabel Elizabeth (b.
+August 23, 1909).
+John Jr. served as Somerset County Prosecutor and president of the Somerset County Bar Association.
+Mabel graduated the Yale School of Nursing and served as a supervisor in the New Jersey Department of Health.

-Beekman was a deacon and elder of the First Reformed Church of Somerville and a member of various clubs including Raritan Valley Country Club, the Bachelors Club, the Somerville Athletic Association, and Solomon's Lodge 46.
-He died at Bound Brook Hospital.
+Beekman was a deacon and elder of the First Reformed Church of Somerville and a member of Raritan Valley Country Club, the Bachelors Club, the Somerville Athletic Association, and the Freemasons.

+He died at Bound Brook Hospital on February 2, 1951.